 *Fred Gray was born on this date in 1930.
 He is a Black civil rights attorney, preacher, and activist.

 Born in Montgomery, Alabama, Fred David Gray attended the Loveless School, where his aunt taught, until the seventh grade.
 He attended the Nashville Christian Institute (NCI), a boarding school operated by the Churches of Christ.
 He assisted the NCI president in visiting other churches of the largely white denomination.
 After graduation, Gray was admitted to Alabama State College for Negroes, and received a baccalaureate degree in 1951.
 Encouraged by a teacher to apply to law school despite his earlier plans to become a historian and preacher, Gray moved to Cleveland, Ohio, and received a Juris Doctor degree from Case Western Reserve University School of Law in 1954.
-At the time, there was no law school in Alabama that would admit Blacks.
+At the time, no law school in Alabama would admit Blacks.

 After passing the bar examination, Gray returned to his hometown and established a law office.
 He also began preaching at the Holt Street Church of Christ, where his parents had been members.
 In 1957, Gray became a licensed preacher of the Churches of Christ.
 In 1974, he helped merge the denomination's white and Black churches in Tuskegee, Alabama, where he had moved.
 Gray also served on the board of trustees for Southwestern Christian College, an HBCU near Dallas, Texas, affiliated with the Churches of Christ.
-In 2012 Lipscomb University in Nashville, Tennessee, also affiliated with the Churches of Christ, bestowed a doctorate of humane letters honoris causa upon Gray 2012.
+In 2012, Lipscomb University in Nashville, Tennessee, affiliated with the Churches of Christ, bestowed a doctorate of humane letters honoris causa upon Gray 2012.
 Gray once challenged Lipscomb's segregation practices.